faenrandir/a_careful_examination/documents/lgbt/lds-statements-on-cause-and-cure-for-homosexuality.md

 ### born "that way" ... a base lie

+> **IT IS CURABLE**

 > Satan tells his victims that it is a natural way of life; that it is normal; that perverts are a different kind of people born ‘that way’ and that they cannot change.
 This is a base lie.
 All normal people have sex urges and if they control such urges, they grow strong and masterful.
 If they yield to their carnal desires and urges, they get weaker until their sins get beyond control.
 ‘The knowledge that homosexuality can be effectively treated must be made more generally known, to offset the effect of organized groups of homosexuals who would have society accept homosexuality and relieve them of the pressure to undergo the changes that can be effected through appropriate treatment… It can be overcome and the case of difficulty of overcoming depends largely upon the strength or weakness of the individual, the depth of his entrenchment, the quality and quantity of his desire and determination.’

 > Some continue until, when the changing gets difficult, they admit their inability to cope with it and yield.
 They rationalize that they are of another class of people; that the Lord made them that way; that they cannot change.
 The powerful Lucifer has had his day.

 > God made no man a pervert.
 To blame a weakness and transgression upon God is cowardly.

+> REMEMBER: Homosexuality CAN be cured, if the battle is well organized and pursued vigorously and continuously. ...

 > God did not make men evil.
 He did not make people ‘that way.’